YinghaoJia98/pplanner_released/README.md

 # pplanner
 This is a portable planner for ground robots.

+The latest updated date is September 9th, 2024.

-Notably, the codes of this work is cumbersome and no longer maintained as our attention is paied to improve the efficiency by another algorithms which is coming soon.
+Notably, the codes of this work is cumbersome and no longer maintained as our attention is paied to improve the efficiency by another algorithms, named [UFEP](https://github.com/YinghaoJia98/UFEP-Released.git) temporarily which is coming soon.
 ## Dependencies
 These instructions assume that ROS desktop-full of the appropriate ROS distro is installed.